Do you have any other impending business to attend to right now?

 Look at me.
 Look at me…

-And screamed some more until I was forced to visit the doctor, finally diverted my attention from the PAST to NOW.
+And I screamed some more until I was forced to visit the doctor, finally diverting my attention from the past to the present.

-And I took a year to put my health back to normal.
+And it took me a year to get my health back to normal.

 Over to You

-While you live in the past mistakes and replay them, you’re likely neglecting your career, friends or family.
+While you live in the past and replay past mistakes, you’re likely neglecting your career, friends, family, or health.

-Don’t let them be a cause of more mistakes and regrets.
+Don’t let them be the cause of more mistakes and regrets.

 I’ve learned the simple truth the hard way: